-Turnkey construction and commercial metal buildings construction constitute a booming industry in Texas, especially given the state’s economic prominence, expanding oil-and-gas sector, healthy public and private construction business, and diversified services sector.
+Turnkey commercial metal building construction constitutes a booming industry in Houston, Texas, especially given the state’s economic prominence, expanding oil-and-gas sector, healthy public and private construction business, and diversified services sector.

 Turnkey construction means building a structure that can be sold directly to any purchaser as a finished product, or built-to-order per the requirements of a business owner or property development company.
 In Texas, the turnkey construction sector is lively, but, as with everything else in the real estate sector, often bows to the headwinds of the economy and unemployment trends not only in the Lone Star State but throughout the United States.
 A typical Texas-based turnkey construction company provides services as varied as selective demolition, foundation installation and framing, as well as electrical, plumbing, roofing, siding, interior blocking and carpentry.
 The construction company usually builds on land the developer owns and for which they already had secured financing, not only for the parcel but also for the construction process.